2023 Most Popular Allied Health Services Associate Degree Trade Schools in Tennessee

 Top 10 Most Popular Allied Health & Medical Assisting Services Associate Degree Schools

-Our 2023 rankings named South College the most popular school in Tennessee for allied health & medical assisting services students working on their associate degree.
-Located in the medium-sized city of Knoxville, South College is a private for-profit college with a medium-sized student population.
+Our analysis found South College to be the most popular school for allied health & medical assisting services students who want to pursue a associate degree in Tennessee.
+Located in the midsize city of Knoxville, South College is a private for-profit school with a medium-sized student population.

 Of the 102 students majoring in medical assisting at South College, 17% are male and 83% are female.